fenok/galaxis/README.md

 ### Render details

 Queries that are about to fetch data from network always start in loading state.
 That allows simple loading indicator for multiple related queries: `const loading = firstQueryLoading || secondQueryLoading;`.

+Queries with cached errors always start in loading state.

+On initial render queries are not refetched if there is cached data (e.g. query with cached data and `fetchPolicy: 'cache-and-network'` will initially render in non-loading state).

 ### useQuery